awsdocs/amazon-ec2-user-guide-windows/doc_source/ec2launch-version-details.md

 # EC2Launch version history<a name="ec2launch-version-details"></a>

 Windows AMIs starting with Windows Server 2016 include a set of Windows Powershell scripts called EC2Launch\.
 EC2Launch performs tasks during the initial instance boot\.
-For information about the EC2Launch versions included in the Windows AMIs, see see [Managed AWS Windows AMIs](windows-ami-version-history.md)\.
+For information about the EC2Launch versions included in the Windows AMIs, see see [AWS Windows AMIs](windows-ami-version-history.md)\.

 To download and install the latest version of EC2Launch, see [Installing the latest version of EC2Launch](ec2launch-download.md)\.